1.1 This document sets out the LGSCO’s policy towards the recruitment of people with a criminal record.

 2.2 The appointment of the successful candidate will be conditional on receipt of a satisfactory Basic Disclosure certificate.
-When making the conditional offer of employment the Human Resources department will ask the successful candidate to apply on-line to Disclosure Scotland for a Basic Disclosure certificate.
+When making the conditional offer of employment the Human Resources department will ask the successful candidate to apply on-line to Disclosure and Barring Service (DBS) for a Basic Disclosure certificate.

-2.3 Disclosure Scotland charges applicants a fee for the disclosure service, which will be paid by the LGSCO on production of a receipt.
+2.3 The DBS charges applicants a fee for the disclosure check, which will be paid by the LGSCO on production of a receipt.

 3.1 The Disclosure certificate, once received by the applicant, should be sent to the Human Resources Department within four days of receipt.
 Humans Resources will copy the certificate and return the original to the applicant.

 3.2 The information contained in the Disclosure is considered confidential sensitive personal information and the LGSCO will restrict access to those who are entitled to see it as part of their duties.
 The LGSCO also undertakes to ensure that disclosure information is: